VCCT-PROG7312-2025-G1/ST10070933_PROG7312_MunicipalServices/README.md

 - Claude AI (Anthropic, 2024) – Available at: https://claude.ai/ – Used for design advice and exploring design patterns.

 AI assistance was mainly used to:
-- Understand and implement complex data structures like SortedDictionary and search algorithms
+-Implementing complex data structures (AVL Tree, Heap, Graph) -Debugging and code refactoring advice
-- Learn CSS techniques and UI design principles
-- Review MVC best practices and clean architecture approaches
-- Receive debugging tips and optimization suggestions
-- Design the event recommendation logic
-- Explore advanced LINQ queries and async/await patterns
+-Bootstrap UI enhancement and accessibility suggestions -Improving MVC layer organization and naming consistency

 All code was written, tested, and fully understood by the developer.
 AI tools served as educational references, similar to documentation, tutorials, or forums.